golk75/backflowbuddy/README.md

 # BackflowBuddy

-<h2>This is a backflow testing training application.</h2>
+<h2>This is a backflow prevention assembly training application.</h2>
 <hr/>
-<h3>Created for for students trying to learn about backflow devices and instructors trying to teach how backflow devices function</h3>

-<div>This application can be ran on mobile and desktop devices.</div>
+<div>Introducing Backflow Buddy—the essential app for students pursuing a backflow testing license!
+Backflow Buddy offers comprehensive study materials, practice exams, and interactive resources to help you master the knowledge needed for certification.
+This app ensures students understand how backflow devices work, and are fully prepared to ace their backflow testing exam and achieve your professional goals.</div>